davidcallanan/py-simple-math-interpreter/README.md

 The interpeter simply does what's intended according to the parser's results, and contains the code for all the different math operations.

 The interpeter could be swapped out for a compiler which generates machine-readable code that your computer can later execute, or could be swapped out for a transpiler which generates code for another language.

+# Running the Program

+Todo.